Skip to main content

 • The parent consistency group must have four or fewer children.
 A parent consistency group can contain a maximum of five child consistency groups.
 See consistency group limits for other limits.

-• Existing snapshot copies of the parent consistency group captured before this operation will be considered partial.
-Any restore operation based on one of those Snapshot copies will reflect the consistency group at the point-in-time of the Snapshot copy.
+• Existing snapshots of the parent consistency group captured before this operation are considered partial.
+Any restore operation based on one of those snapshots reflects the consistency group at the point-in-time of the snapshot.

 • Existing consistency group snapshots of the single consistency group remain valid.